jwortmann/brackets-color-scheme/README.md

 ## Customization

 This color scheme uses color definitions and highlighting rules based on a JSON format, which was introduced in Sublime Text 3.1 (Build 3170).
-The color scheme format allows to customize color variables and override or add user-specific highlighting rules by creating a <span style="text-decoration: underline dotted">Brackets Light.sublime-color-scheme</span> and/or <span style="text-decoration: underline dotted">Brackets Dark.sublime-color-scheme</span> file in the <span style="text-decoration: underline dotted">Packages/User/</span> folder, see [this example](https://www.sublimetext.com/docs/color_schemes.html#customization) in the official documentation.
+The color scheme format allows to customize color variables and override or add user-specific highlighting rules by creating a `Brackets Light.sublime-color-scheme` and/or `Brackets Dark.sublime-color-scheme` file in the *Packages/User/* folder, see [this example](https://www.sublimetext.com/docs/color_schemes.html#customization) in the official documentation.
 For the color variable names used by this scheme, refer to the color palette above.

 ## Usage in Sublime Merge